Chetan-Goyal/DatabaseNotes/notes/Section 3 - Understanding Database Internals.md

 - Table refers to structured data with rows and columns. // remaining part is just common knowledge

 ### Row_id
-some db (mysql- innoDB) use the primary key as row_id and some db (postgresql) uses it's own id as row_id. contains some extra data for easy page no identification for quick access
+some db (mysql- innoDB) use the primary key as row_id and some db (postgresql) uses it's own generated id as row_id. contains some extra data for easy page no identification for quick access